 - Start with a small amount.

-- Do not mix opioids with other subtances, such as alcohol and benzodiazepines.
-Mixing increases the risk of an overdose.
+- Avoid mixing opioids with other substances, such as alcohol and benzodiazepines.
+Mixing substances increases the risk of an overdose.

 - Get your drugs tested at Blood Ties Four Directions.